-When you hire a Share Lawyers, there are no upfront costs and you won't pay any fees unless we win your case.
+When you hire Share Lawyers, there are no upfront costs and you won't pay any fees unless we win your case.
 From that point on, you won't have to talk to your insurance company again.
 We will take on all of the conversations with your case manager about your long term disability denial so you can focus on your health.

-Not Ready to Hire a Lawyer for your LTD Denial?
+Not ready to hire a lawyer for your LTD denial?

 Wrongfully denied your long term disability claim?

 Contact Share Lawyers today and put our experience to work for you.
 Our 35+ years of experience can help you win your case against Canada Life, Desjardins, Manulife, RBC Insurance, Sun Life, and other insurance companies.
 Our legal team offers a free consultation and works on a contingency basis - there are no fees unless you win your case.
-Join us on Facebook and become a Top Fan for a chance to win each month.